ZaneHannanAU/xkcd-z-password-nobad/README.md

 // Shouldn't have any "bad" words
 ```

-If you find more bad words in the list, please [submit an issue](https://github.com/ZaneHannanAU/xkcd-z-password/issues).
+If you find more bad words in the list, please [submit an issue](https://github.com/ZaneHannanAU/xkcd-z-password-nobad/issues).

+If the issue is not relevant to this list, please submit an issue on [the main package](https://github.com/ZaneHannanAU/xkcd-z-password).